adampresley/sublime-view-in-browser/README.md

 The **supportedBrowsers** values can be configured to have paths to your browser installations.
 Each browser listed is an array (list) of configurations that allow you to setup a browser for multiple operating systems.
 For example under *chrome* there are two configurations.
 The first is for your average Linux system.
 The second is for Windows.

-You'll notice the Windows path is incorrect and must be changed for your system.
+### Windows Considerations
+One of the things you may notice in the Windows configuration for *chrome* is a variable in the command path that looks like: **%Local AppData%**.
+This is a reference to your Windows installation's **AppData** folder in your user profile directory.
+There is a variable there because this value will differ for each user on your computer.

+Here is a list of supported variables:

+* **AppData** - Your main application data folder for your profile (usually roaming)
+* **Personal** - Your documents location
+* **Desktop** - The path to your Desktop location (may be unreliable)
+* **Start Menu** - The path to your Start Menu items location
+* **Local AppData** - Your local application data folder for your profile
+* **My Video** - Path to your videos location
+* **My Pictures** - Path to your pictures location
+* **My Music** - Path to your music location

+Note that many of these are not terribly useful for determining browser location, unless you have decided to install Firefox in your My Music folder.

 ## Configure to View on Local Server
 The View In Browser plugin also supports the ability to view files in the context of